balintkissdev/3d-renderer-cpp/README.md

 - Building for WebAssembly using Emscripten
 - Clang Tooling (clang-format, clang-tidy)

-I plan to use this project as reference when I do native game engine development projects at home.

 Future additions will include Direct3D, Vulkan rendering backends and additional post-processing effects.